Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Illustration: ACEI/ARB use and kidney function in synthetic cohort data

 In this application, the assumptions required for valid inference appear reasonable.
 The mSITA assumption would be violated only in the presence of unmeasured factors jointly affecting treatment assignment or the outcome and the missingness process; given that treatment is generated conditional on observed baseline characteristics, such violations are unlikely.
 The CIT assumption is also plausible, since unobserved confounder values are unlikely to affect prescribing decisions when such information is unavailable at the time of treatment initiation, particularly for variables such as baseline kidney function and ethnicity.
 In contrast, the CIO assumption is less credible because baseline kidney function remains prognostic of outcomes regardless of whether it is observed.
 Since validity requires mSITA and only one of CIT or CIO to hold, the MI-WOLS estimator is well justified in this setting.

 Table~\ref{ILLDAEX} summarizes baseline characteristics of the study population overall and stratified by ACEI/ARB prescription status.
+Here $p$-values correspond to comparisons between treatment groups, assessing differences in baseline characteristics (e.g., t-tests for continuous variables and chi-square tests for categorical variables).
 The cohort is predominantly female and relatively young, with hypertension being the most common comorbidity, while diabetes and other cardiovascular conditions are less prevalent.
 Most baseline characteristics, including comorbidities, sex, age, ethnicity, and baseline eGFR, differ significantly between treated and untreated groups, suggesting the presence of potential confounding.
-Substantial missingness is observed for ethnicity and baseline eGFR, affecting more than half of participants; among those with observed values, patients are predominantly White and commonly have moderate to severe reductions in kidney function.
+Substantial missingness is observed for ethnicity (59\%) and baseline eGFR (52.9\%), affecting more than half of participants; among those with observed values, patients are predominantly White and commonly have moderate to severe reductions in kidney function.